 What is a subgenre?
-If you are familiar with what a genre is, then you are already halfway there, but there might be more to subgenres than meets the eye.
-In this post, we will be providing a definition for “subgenre”, looking at examples of subgenres, and exploring how multiple genres and subgenres can nest within each other.
+If you are familiar with what a genre is, then you are already halfway there.
+But there might be more to subgenres than meets the eye.
+In this post, we will be providing a definition for “subgenre,” looking at examples, and exploring how multiple genres and subgenres can nest within each other.

 What is a Subgenre